sfarrens/Scientific-Software-Dev-Demo/README.md

-# École Euclid 2023
+# Scientific Software Development Demo
 > Author: [Samuel Farrens](https://sfarrens.github.io/)
 > Email: samuel.farrens@cea.fr

-This repository was made for a course on scientific software development at the [2023 edition of the Euclid Summer School](https://ecole-euclid.cnrs.fr/2023-accueil/).
+This repository provides a demonstration of packaging a Python code for a course on Scientific Software Development.

-> The content was updated for the [2024 edition of the Rodolphe Clédassou Summer School](https://ecole-euclid.cnrs.fr/2024-accueil/)

 The slides accompanying this repository can be found [here](https://sfarrens.github.io/presentations/#/).

-Example API documentation can be found [here](https://sfarrens.github.io/ecole-euclid-2023/).
+Example API documentation for this repository can be found [here](https://sfarrens.github.io/ecole-euclid-2023/).

+## Changelog
+- 01/06/2025: The content was updated for the [2025 COLOURS Programme](https://indico.ijclab.in2p3.fr/event/11110/)
+- 26/08/2024: The content was updated for the [2024 edition of the Rodolphe Clédassou Summer School](https://ecole-euclid.cnrs.fr/2024-accueil/)
+- 28/08/2023: The first version was made for the [2023 edition of the Euclid Summer School](https://ecole-euclid.cnrs.fr/2023-accueil/)

 ## Requirements